 Tip: Be a label reader.
-There's no way around it -- different brands and different meats have differing amounts of sodium.
-And beware: a "healthier" packaged meat may actually have more sodium than its higher-fat counterpart.
+Different brands and different meats have differing amounts of sodium.
+Also, know that a "healthier" packaged meat may actually have more sodium than its higher-fat counterpart.
 Some brands have meats with 50% less sodium.

-It's a warm comfort food on a cold day, but look out -- soups are typically loaded with sodium.
-For instance, a cup of chicken noodle soup (canned) contains as much as 744 milligrams of sodium.
+It's a warm comfort food on a cold day, but soups are typically loaded with sodium.
+For instance, a cup of chicken noodle soup (canned) has much as 744 milligrams of sodium.

 Marinades and Flavorings

-Notoriously high-sodium offenders include Teriyaki sauce (1 tablespoon) which contains 690 milligrams of sodium, and soy sauce (1 tablespoon), which may contain up to 1,024 milligrams of sodium.
+Notoriously high-sodium items include Teriyaki sauce (1 tablespoon) which can have 690 milligrams of sodium, and soy sauce (1 tablespoon), which may have up to 1,024 milligrams of sodium.

-Tips: Even "lower-sodium" soy sauce packs a wallop, so use sparingly.
-Go for vinegar and lemon juice to enhance flavor -- they naturally have less sodium.
-And try orange or pineapple juice as a base for meat marinades.
+Tips: Even "lower-sodium" soy sauce can have a lot of sodium, so use sparingly.
+Go for vinegar and lemon juice to enhance flavor, since they naturally have less sodium.
+Try orange or pineapple juice as a base for meat marinades.

 Tip: Look for "no salt added" versions of your favorite pasta sauces.

 Adding spices to an entrée can be an easy way to skip the salt shaker.
 Just make sure there's no hidden sodium in your selection.
 For example, canned jalapeno peppers (1/4 cup, solids and liquids) have about 568 milligrams of sodium.

 Tips: Go for the pepper in its natural form to ditch the sodium used in processing.
 Or use herbs and sodium-free spices instead.